Skip to main content

 How we will achieve our strategy

 This Annual Plan is based on the vision, mission, and strategic objectives set out in our 2022-2027 Strategic Plan.
-It outlines the activities we plan to undertake in the second year of our five-year Strategic Plan to achieve our major goals.
+It outlines the activities we plan to undertake in the third year of our five-year Strategic Plan to achieve our major goals.

 Back to top